Sweeney Todd: The Demon Barber of Fleet Street: 2012 West End

-2023 Broadway revival
+2023 Broadway

-The musical began previews on February 26 and has an opening night set for March 26, 2023 at the Lunt-Fontanne Theatre, starring Josh Groban as Todd, Annaleigh Ashford as Mrs. Lovett, Jordan Fisher as Anthony, Gaten Matarazzo as Tobias, Jamie Jackson reprising his role as Judge Turpin, Ruthie Ann Miles as the Beggarwoman, and Nicholas Christopher as Pirelli and the understudy for Todd.
-The production is directed by Thomas Kail, with orchestrations by Jonathan Tunick, musical supervision by Alex Lacamoire and choreography by Steven Hoggett.
+The musical began previews on February 26 and opened on March 26, 2023, at the Lunt-Fontanne Theatre, starring Josh Groban as Sweeney Todd, Annaleigh Ashford as Mrs. Lovett, Jordan Fisher as Anthony, Gaten Matarazzo as Tobias, Maria Bilbao as Johanna, Jamie Jackson reprising the role of Judge Turpin, Ruthie Ann Miles as the Beggar Woman, John Rapson reprising the role of Beadle Bamford, and Nicholas Christopher as Pirelli.
+The production was directed by Thomas Kail, with restored original orchestrations by Jonathan Tunick, musical supervision by Alex Lacamoire and choreography by Steven Hoggett.
+Matarazzo departed on November 5.
+Groban and Ashford were replaced by Aaron Tveit and Sutton Foster for a 12-week limited run starting February 9 until the closing.
+Joe Locke took over the role of Tobias on January 31, 2024.
+The production closed on May 5, 2024.

-The production began a workshop three days after Sondheim's death who had been planning to attend the workshop's final day.
-It was revealed that the production has a budget of $14 million dollars with a cast of 26 and an orchestra of 27.
-It was also confirmed that the production remains set in the 19th century.
+The production began a workshop three days after Sondheim's death in November 2021; he had planned to attend the workshop's final day.
+The production had a budget of $14 million.